VPS: Setup Certbot on Linux

 Preparation

-DNS record poitning at the IP Address of your Linux VPS for each root domain or sub domain you plan to use.
+DNS record poitning at the IP Address of your Linux server for each root domain or sub domain you plan to use.

 Installation